-- Disclosure of Plan liabilities at June 30, 2018 and June 30, 2019, - Statement of changes in these liabilities during the year.
+- Disclosure of Plan liabilities on June 30, 2019 and June 30, 2020, - Statement of changes in these liabilities during the year.

 Disclosure

 Several types of liabilities are calculated and presented in this report.
 Each type is distinguished by the people ultimately using the figures and the purpose for which they are using them.
 Note that these liabilities are not applicable for settlement purposes, including the purchase of annuities and the payment of lump sums.